Preheat oven to 350°F (175°C). Line an 8×8-inch pan with parchment paper.

 In a separate bowl, whisk together flour, baking powder, and salt.
 Gradually add dry ingredients to the wet mixture, folding until just combined.
 The batter should be thick and slightly fudgy.

 Gently fold in chocolate chips.
 Pour the batter into the prepared pan and spread evenly with a spatula.
-Place in the oven and bake for about 25 minutes, until the edges are visibly darker and just starting to burn slightly, and a toothpick inserted into the center comes out with moist crumbs.
+Bake for 25–30 minutes, until the edges are set and darker, and the center shows moist crumbs when tested.

 Remove from oven and allow to cool in the pan for 10 minutes before transferring to a wire rack.
 The edges will be dark and caramelized, with a shiny, crackled surface, and the center soft and chewy.